 - Put a moist cloth over the rice to prevent it from drying out.

-Personally I think it’s super interesting how much thought gets put into such small details as how to make the vinegared rice compliment the specific ingredients in the sushi.
+Personally I think it’s super interesting how much thought gets put into such small details as how to make the vinegared rice to compliment the specific ingredients in the sushi.

 I hope you had fun and learned something new.
 I’d be delighted to hear from you!
 Leave a comment under this post or use the contact formular to reach out directly.